Hieromon/AutoConnect/mkdocs/achandling.md

 ### <i class="fa fa-download"></i> Saving AutoConnectElements with JSON

-To save the AutoConnectElement as a JSON document, use the [AutoConnectAux::saveElement](apiaux.md#saveelement) function.
+To save the AutoConnectAux or the AutoConnectElement as a JSON document, use the [AutoConnectAux::saveElement](apiaux.md#saveelement) function.
 It serializes the contents of the object based on the type of the AutoConnectElement.
 You can persist a serialized AutoConnectElements as a JSON document to a stream.

 ```cpp
 // Open a parameter file on the SPIFFS.